Plymouth: Early defence and Renaissance

 The castle served to protect Sutton Pool, which is where the fleet was based in Plymouth prior to the establishment of Plymouth Dockyard.
-In 1512, an Act of Parliament was passed to further fortify Plymouth.
-The work included defensive walls at the entrance to Sutton Pool (across which a chain was extended in times of danger).
+An act of Parliament, the Fortification of Plymouth Act 1512 (4 Hen.
+8. c.
+20), was passed to further fortify Plymouth.
+The work included defensive walls at the entrance to Sutton Pool, across which a chain was extended in times of danger.
 Defences on St Nicholas Island also date from this time, and a string of six artillery blockhouses were built, including one on Fishers Nose at the south-eastern corner of the Hoe.
-This location was further strengthened by the building of a fort (later known as Drake's Fort) in 1596; it was the site of the Citadel, established in the 1660s (see below).
+This location was further strengthened by the building of a fort (later known as Drake's Fort) in 1596; it was the site of the Citadel, established in the 1660s.